DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/3PL/DOCUMENTS/Shipment advice - Voyage.md

 1. If the warehouse [trading partner](../SETUP/Trading%20partner.md) doesn't exist, create the new trading partner.
 1. Assign the **3PL setup** to the warehouse trading partner's options:
     - Inventory status Id mapping: Options from **EDI > Setup > 3PL setup > Inventory status Id mapping**
-1. Add and enable the **Shipment advice - Purchase order** document to the [3PL trading partner](../SETUP/Trading%20partner.md) and select the applicable:
+1. Add and enable the **Shipment advice - Voyage** document to the [3PL trading partner](../SETUP/Trading%20partner.md) and select the applicable:
     - Template
     - Setting profile
     - File name setup